fbpx

 Depending on the type of contract, the scope of services you will provide, and any regulatory compliance that needs to be met, it’s important to empower technicians in the field.
 From their mobile devices, technicians should have access to full asset and service histories, certificates, parts inventory, and more.

-This system ensures all the parties involved with the facility management contract have the information they need when they need it.
+This system ensures all the parties involved with the facility maintenance contract have the information they need when they need it.
 After all, in such a competitive landscape, going above and beyond is essential!

 9. Describe Your Continuous Improvement Initiatives